|

 masters and join the Union forces; their contention

-was that the slaves were committing cri
+was that the slaves were committing crimes and

-depredations before seeking refuge at Ca
+depredations before seeking refuge at Camp Parapet.

 Butler and Phelps exchanged views and orders until